millsguo/anit_cms_for_zf3/README.md

         - manage the case of a user who forgot his password.
         - manage comment's form
         - manage contact's form
-    When you create a new page through the form available in the backoffice then you must create manually the phtml file in the module in view/siteprivate/Siteprivate

 - Sitepublic (Module: Sitepublic):